Are you able to sell a house with a tax lien In Oregon

 Finding the Right Real Estate Professional: Expertise in Tax Lien Properties

-When selling your house with a tax lien, it’s important to find a real estate expert who knows about these kinds of properties.
+When selling your house with a tax lien, it’s important to find a real estate expert who knows about these properties.
 A good realtor can help you with the real estate process in Oregon.
 They will know:

 • How tax liens can affect the value of your house.